RuslanPr0g/Flow2Time/README.md

 # TimeFlow
-Project for experience with the vanila JavaScript
+Project for experience with the vanila JavaScript.

+# What is it
+Here will be many things about time, such as timer, stopwatch etc.